Esri/geotrigger-go/README.md

 ``` go
 func (client *Client) Info() map[string]string
 ```
-Get info about the current session.
+Info returns information about the current session.

 If this is an application session, the following keys will be present: `access_token`, `client_id`, `client_secret`.